-- 17. On completion of tipping operations the subsoil and topsoil shall be spread over the filled area to an even depth of at least 1.0 metre so as to conform to the final contours unless otherwise agreed in writing by the Local Planning Authority.
-1 metre depth shall be kept free from any material which may damage cultivation machinery or interfere with the subsequent agricultural use. - 18.
-Prior to replacement of topsoil the subsoil shall be thoroughly ripped to a depth of 600mm.
+24. Prior to replacement of topsoil, the subsoil shall be thoroughly ripped to a depth of 600m.
 Unless otherwise agreed in writing by the Local Planning Authority, the topsoil shall be placed from positions adjacent to ripped subsoil in such a manner as to avoid tracking of machinery over ripped subsoil and replaced topsoil.
-The topsoil shall be spread over the subsoil using hydraulic excavator to a minimum depth of 300mm.
+The topsoil shall be spread over the subsoil using hydraulic excavator to a maximum depth of 300mm.
 All rocks, stones and other solid objects in excess of 75mm on the surface following ripping shall be removed.